 have shown that SMS use is still growing (albeit at a sometimes slower rate than in previous years) across multiple geographical markets.
-The report points in detail to the causes of this slowdown in regions such as North America, Europe and Asia, but not to what could be widely considered as the healthiest SMS marketplace on the planet, Latin America.mobile media
+The report points in detail to the causes of this slowdown in regions such as North America, Europe and Asia, but not to what could be widely considered as the healthiest SMS marketplace on the planet, Latin America.mobile marketing campaigns

 According to statistics from Acision’s recently released Monitor of Mobile Value Added Services (MAVAM) reports, SMS continues to be a major contributor to operator revenues in major markets such as Brazil, Mexico and Argentina.